If you're ready to start the next step in your academic journey, please follow the information below to apply to the ECE4U program at UW-Whitewater.

 Classes will begin mid-May.
 You will continue to have contact with your program advisor and meet as needed.

 As a student in the ECE4U program, you will have two options: You will either apply to the College of Education and Professional Services, COEPS, as “seeking your license” or “not seeking your license.”
 This will depend upon whether or not your ultimate career goals include earning the Wisconsin Department of Public Instruction (DPI) dual teaching licenses.

 Either way, the cohort students will all apply to COEPS together during their first summer in the program.
 Please refer to the Admissions website for additional information regarding dates and requirements: http://www.uww.edu/coeps/advising-admissions/admissions/prof-ed-admin

-If you are planning to seek your license, you must meet several requirements.
-One is to take and pass all three parts of the Praxis Core exam .
+If you are planning to seek your license, you must take and pass all three parts of the Praxis Core exam .
 Please refer to the instructions on registering for the text and passing scores: http://www.uww.edu/coeps/academics/licensure/tests